-Myth #14: Thermography is an effective breast screening tool.
+Myth #14: Thermography is an effective breast cancer screening tool.

 There is no evidence that breast thermography is an effective screening tool for finding breast cancer early.
 Breast thermography finds differences in skin temperature on the breast with the use of a special heat-sensing (infrared) camera.
-It is based on the theory that surface temperature is higher where there is more blood flow – and since tumours or localized infections have greater blood flow, the hope is that the infrared camera will detect any abnormalities like these.
+It is based on the idea that tumours can be detected by the warmth caused by increased blood flow.

-Breast thermography is not approved by the United States FDA for use in breast cancer screening.
+Breast thermography is not approved by the United States FDA or Health Canada for use in breast cancer screening.
 In Canada, thermography equipment is not licensed for sale for breast cancer screening because of the lack of evidence about its effectiveness.
-This is not an insured service in Alberta.
+Thermography is not an insured service in Alberta.

 Right now, screening mammograms are the best way to find breast cancer early when treatment can work better.
 Learn how to take care of your breast health by following the Breast Screening Life Plan.